 Food Shortage: Why Shelves are Empty & What to Do

-The year 2020 has been a year to remember for sure.
-From a global pandemic to looting, riots, and killer bees.
-But, the next thing we have to worry about is food shortage.
-The national lockdowns and social distancing measures have dried up work and incomes and disrupted agricultural production as well as supply routes.
-This means millions of people are worrying about how they will get enough to eat when the shelves dry up too.
+The year 2020 was a year to remember.
+We had a global pandemic with looting, riots, and killer bees.
+Even now, we have to worry about food shortages of various products.
+The national lockdowns and social distancing measures dried up work and incomes and disrupted agricultural production and supply routes.
+This meant people were concerned about how they would get enough to eat when the shelves were empty.
+These issues still persist to a lesser extent, but now flooding is destroying farmland in our nation’s breadbasket states.

 Of course, this is not a post to spread panic or worry because we are prepared!
-This is an informational post to help you understand why the shelves are empty and how to prepare more so you are in a place where you don’t have to worry.
+This is an informational post to help you understand why the shelves are empty and how to prepare better so you’re in a position where you don’t have to worry.
+Matt was kind enough to send me this link yesterday about Norway (my heritage) Norway Stockpiling Grain.
+Thank you, Matt; 30,000 tons is a lot of grain, my friends.

 Food Shortage: Why are Grocery Store Shelves Empty?

-When it comes to being prepared, it is important to know why something is happening so you can look for trends in the future, as well as know when things may make a turn for the better.
-There are several reasons why we are seeing empty shelves in the grocery store.
+When it comes to being prepared, it is essential to know why something is happening so you can look for future trends like when things may get better or if the issues will be in effect for a while.
+There are several reasons why we see empty grocery store shelves.

 Shifts in Eating Habits